informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 ![Light Node Diagram](assets/light-node.png).

-Here we focus on the core verification library, which is reflected in the diagram as the "Light Client Verifier".
+Here we focus on the core verification library, which is reflected in the diagram as the "Light Client Verifier" and "Bisector".

+The light node is subjectively initialized, and then attempts to sync to a most recent height by skipping straight to it.
+The verifier is the core logic to check if a header can be trusted and if we can skip to it.
+If the validator set has changed too much, the header can't be trusted, and we'll have to request intermediate headers as necessary to sync through the validator set changes.

+Note the verifier should also work for IBC, though in IBC bisection can't be performed directly since blockchains can't make HTTP requests.
+There, bisection is expected to be done by an external relayer process that can make requests to full nodes and submit the results to an IBC enabled chain.

+The library should lend itself smoothly to both use cases and should be difficult to use incorrectly.

 The core verification operates primarily on data types that are already implemented in tendermint-rs (headers, public keys, signatures, votes, etc.).
-The crux of the library is verifying validator sets by computing their merkle root, and verifying commits by checking validator signatures.
+The crux of it is verifying validator sets by computing their merkle root, and verifying commits by checking validator signatures.
 The particular data structures used by Tendermint have considerably more features/functionality than needed for this, hence the core verification library should abstract over it.

 Here we describe the core verification library, including:

+- traits
-- traits and functions
+- public functions for IBC and light nodes
 - implementations of traits for the existing Tendermint data-structures

 ## Decision